MSO Undecidability for Hereditary Classes of Unbounded Clique-Width: Grid-Like Classes

-\paragraph*{Split permutation graphs.} Recall that a \emph{split graph} is a graph $G$ whose vertex set can be partitioned into two sets $C$ and $I$ such that $C$ induces a clique in $G$ and $I$ is an independent set in $G$.
+\textbf{Split permutation graphs.} Recall that a \emph{split graph} is a graph $G$ whose vertex set can be partitioned into two sets $C$ and $I$ such that $C$ induces a clique in $G$ and $I$ is an independent set in $G$.
+A \emph{permutation graph} is a graph whose vertices represent the domain of a permutation, and each of whose edges determines an inversion in the permutation.
 Following~\cite{ABLS15}, we use the following characterization of split permutation graphs.

-\begin{prop}[Proposition 2.3, ~\cite{ABLS15}] Let $G$ be a split graph given together with a partition of its vertex set into a clique $C$ and an independent set $I$.
+\begin{prop}[{\cite[Prop.~2.3]{ABLS15}}] Let $G$ be a split graph given together with a partition of its vertex set into a clique $C$ and an independent set $I$.
 Let $H$ be the bipartite graph obtained from $G$ by deleting the edges of $C$.
 Then $G$ is a split permutation graph if, and only if, $H$ is a bichain graph. \end{prop}

 Let $G$ be a split permutation graph with $(C, I)$ being a partition of its vertex set into a clique $C$ and an independent set $I$.
 Let $G^*$ be the expansion of $G$ with a unary predicate $P$ which is interpreted as the set $C$.
 Consider the $\fo$ interpretation $\Psi$ which removes from $G^*$ all edges inside $P$.
 It is easy to see that $\Psi(G^*)$ is a bichain graph by Proposition~\ref{prop:split-perm-and-bichain-graphs}.